NichoDA/NichoDA/README.md

 ### Hi there 👋

 I'm a senior studying Software Engineering at LSU 🐯.
-Currently, I'm working on a web game app.
-In the upcoming semester, I'll be diving into various school projects, including one using Unity for game development.
+Currently, I'm working on a game for LSU's game jam!
+In the upcoming semester, I'll be diving into various school projects, studying AI, and studying cloud computing.

 🌱 Open for work opportunities.